quiches-group/quichtify/README.md

-# quichify
+# quichtify

-Quichify is a Vue 3 Library handcrafted components using latest technologies.
+quichtify is a Vue 3 Library handcrafted components using latest technologies.

 ## Using it